JerBouma/FinanceToolkit/README.md

 It is also available by broad age group:

-- child poverty (0 to 17 year -olds);
+- child poverty (0 to 17 year-olds);
-- working -age poverty (18 to 65 year -olds);
+- working-age poverty (18 to 65 year-olds);
-- and elderly poverty (66 year -olds or more).
+- and elderly poverty (66 year-olds or more).

-However, two countries with the same poverty rates may differ in terms of the relative income -level of the poor.
+However, two countries with the same poverty rates may differ in terms of the relative income-level of the poor.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_population_statistics).

 </details>